-- Completed at least 50 credits of coursework; - Successfully completed the qualifying examinations; and - Submitted an approved Plan of Work to the Graduate School.
+- Completed at least 60 credits of coursework; - Successfully completed the qualifying examinations; and - Submitted an approved Plan of Work to the Graduate School.

-Following the granting of candidacy status, the student may register for BA999x credits (9991, 9992, 9993, 9994), which are commonly called "dissertation credits."
+After earning candidacy status, the student may register for BA999x credits (9991, 9992, 9993, 9994), which are commonly called "dissertation credits."